himanshu221/Chess/README.md

 5. Run `npx prisma migrate dev`.
 6. Run `npx prisma generate`.
 7. npm run dev ( turbo will build all modules )

+## Future Scope

+Currently I have only one websocket server handling all games state and logic.
+There is a upperlimit (around 20k for micro EC2 server) for how many persistent connections a websocket server can handle, which leads issues on scale

+Following solution can be applied for scaling:
+- **Scaling via sharding**: Deploy a fleet of websocket severs and maintain `sticky connections` i.e. the users which are connected to a game should be connected to the same web socket server.
+This way we dont need communication between the webdocket servers for sharing the game state.
+- **Scaling via pub-sub system**: Deploy a fleet of websocket servers and allow the users to connect to any websocket server.
+Maintain a pub-sub where web socket servers which are hosting the game are subscribed for that particular game events.
+This way whenever there is a move played in the game it is published to the pub-sub and all the intereted websocket servers get the move.